Glenn Robinson III

-Glenn Alann ‘Tre’ Robinson III (born January 8, 1994) is an American professional basketball player for the Seoul Samsung Thunders of the Korean Basketball League (KBL).
+Glenn Alann ‘Tre’ Robinson III (born January 8, 1994) is an American professional basketball player for the Sharjah SC of the UAE National Basketball League.
 He was drafted 40th overall by the Minnesota Timberwolves in the 2014 NBA draft.
 He played nine seasons in the National Basketball Association (NBA) for the Timberwolves, Philadelphia 76ers, Indiana Pacers, Detroit Pistons, Golden State Warriors and Sacramento Kings.
 Robinson won the NBA Slam Dunk Contest in 2017.

 He played college basketball for the Michigan Wolverines, where he was an All-Freshman team honoree in during the 2012–13 Big Ten Conference men's basketball season for the 2012–13 Michigan Wolverines team that finished as national runner-up in the 2013 NCAA Division I men's basketball tournament.
 He returned to play for the 2013–14 Big Ten Conference men's basketball season champion 2013–14 Wolverines before departing for the NBA.

 Robinson was an all-state high school basketball player for Lake Central High School in St. John, Indiana.
 He is the son of Glenn Robinson, the 1994 first overall NBA draft pick.
 Two of his siblings were multiple time state champions in high school in individual events.